Srishanth-p/ai-email-digest-agent/README.md

 ---

-### 🤖 LLM — Option A: Ollama (Local, 100% Free, Recommended)
+### LLM — Option A: Ollama (Local, 100% Free, Recommended)

-Runs entirely on your own PC.
-No internet, no account, no limits.
+Runs entirely on your own machine.
+No internet connection, no account, no usage limits.

 1. Install Ollama: https://ollama.com
 2. Pull a model: `ollama pull llama3`